OctopusDeploy/blog/blog/2020-04/continous-cicd-feedback-with-jira-octopus/index.md

 ![](jenkins-build-parameters.png)

 With our parameters defined, let's hook the build into source control.
 I'll be using the PetClinic public Bitbucket repo for this build: https://twerthi@bitbucket.org/octopussamples/petclinic.git.
-Click on or scroll to **Source Code Management**.
-Choose Git and enter the URL to the repo.
+Click **Source Code Management**, choose Git, and enter the URL to the repo.

 ![](jenkins-build-source-control.png)